HEP-FCC/papas/README.md

 example_simple examples/ee_ZH_Zmumu_Hbb.root

-This should produce a display (to exit choose file/quit ROOT).
+This should produce a display (NB to exit choose file/quit ROOT).

 You should also get a printout like: